RomainAntunes/romainantunes/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a new app
+- 🔭 I’m currently working on a web app
-- 🌱 I’m currently learning Python/JavaScript/TypeScript
+- 🌱 I’m currently learning Python/TypeScrip/GraphQl